1. Media Subsystem Profile¶

 1.5.3.
 Authentication for pull and merge requests¶

-The authenticity of developers submitting pull requests and merge requests shall be validated by using PGP signing at some moment.
+The authenticity of developers submitting Pull Requests and merge requests shall be validated by using the Linux Kernel Web of Trust, with PGP signing at some moment.
 See: kernel_org_trust_repository.

 With the committers’ workflow, this is ensured at the time merge request rights will be granted to the gitlab instance used by the media-committers.git tree, after receiving the e-mail documented in Media Committer’s agreement.

-For more details about PGP sign, please read Documentation/process/maintainer-pgp-guide.rst.
+For more details about PGP signing, please read Documentation/process/maintainer-pgp-guide.rst.

 1.6.
 Maintaining media maintainer status¶